TO READ ARTICLE IN SPANISH CLICK “ESPAÑOL” IN THE MAIN MENU.

 Bembetea celebrates ancestral legacy, the history of plena, joy, resistance, and camaraderie.
 The self-titled album is available on all platforms and contains fourteen tracks that include the abovementioned singles and address environmental activism, feminist activism against patriarchy, machismo, and racism.
 According to Carrion, “Every time we play El Tumbe and I see the public’s reaction, I reaffirm that anger is collective and the government must be overthrown.”

 Plena is a genre rooted in African songs and dances.
 It originated in Ponce around 1920, though its complex rhythms and soneos (calls and responses) go back decades.
 It is music for the marginalized, but its gatekeepers have traditionally been men who, with rare exceptions, envision women as accompanists, singers, and dancers.
 “Drumming was not ‘womanly.’
 It had to with the moral standards of the times, a woman, or a proper girl would not open her legs.
 It wasn’t considered something a moral person would do,” says Nellie Lebron Robles.
 “So, for many, many years, women did not play the drums.”
-Although women drummers and groups are more common, they are still not “the norm.”
+Although women drummers and groups are more common, men still dominate.
 Nevertheless, women are gaining ground and creating pathways for the next generation of Pleneras and Bomberas.
 Plena Combativa is living proof.

 PLENA COMBATIVA is available on all digital platforms.